 Download Notice of Data Incident

 What Happened?
 On June 28, 2019, Solara determined that an unknown actor gained access to a limited number of employee Office 365 accounts, from April 2, 2019 to June 20, 2019, as a result of a phishing email campaign.
-Solara proactively changed relevant user credentials to prevent further account access and with the assistance of third-party forensic experts further reviewed the Office 365 accounts to determine whether any personal information may have been affected by this incident.
-On July 3, 2019, the preliminary investigation determined that certain information present within the employee Office 365 accounts at the time of the incident may have been accessed or acquired by an unknown actor.
-Solara immediately began a comprehensive manual and programmatic review of the accounts to identify what personal information was stored within the accounts and to whom that information related.
+Solara worked with third party forensic experts to investigate and respond to this incident and confirm the security of relevant Solara systems.
+Through this investigation on July 3, 2019, Solara determined that certain information present within the employee Office 365 accounts may have been accessed or acquired by an unknown actor at the time of the incident.
+Solara undertook a comprehensive manual and programmatic review of the accounts to identify what personal information was stored within the accounts and to whom that information related.

 Monitor Your Accounts